 The company's S-1 lays the groundwork for what is widely expected to be one of the largest initial public offerings of the year, second only to Uber's IPO in May.
 It's also...Technologyread more

 The Federal Reserve remains on track to raise interest rates three or four times in 2018, but any more than that would be unlikely, New York Fed President William Dudley said Monday.

-"Three or four seems like a reasonable expectation this year," Dudley told CNBC's Steve Liesman during a "Squawk on the Street" interview.
+"Three or four seems like a reasonable expectation this year," Dudley told CNBC's during a " " interview.
 "As long as inflation is relatively low, the Fed is going to be gradual.
 Now, if inflation were to go above 2 percent by an appreciable margin, then I think the gradual path might have to be altered."

 During its March meeting, the in its benchmark funds rate, bringing the target range to 1.5 percent to 1.75 percent.
 Market participants expect to move again in June and in September, but are pricing in just a 37 percent chance of a fourth increase by the end of the year.

 However, with signs showing that , there has been speculation that the Fed could get more aggressive.

 "The market understands that more than four is quite unlikely, because that would no longer be a gradual path of monetary policy tightening.
 It would also imply that the Fed was going to tighten by 50 basis points at a press conference meeting or go meeting to meeting," Dudley said.
 "So I think that the market sort of sees three as possible and four as possible, but five or six seems to be quite unlikely."

 Dudley is in his last few months as chief of the pivotal New York operation.
 He will leave in mid-June and make way for John Williams, currently head of the San Francisco Fed.

 While Fed critics have bemoaned the lack of diversity among central bank chiefs, Dudley called Williams "extremely well-qualified" for the position.